briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 Tyson forecloses all of these questions, though, because we're nothing special to him.
 There's nothing to wonder about and no interesting questions to ask.
 We are just talking cosmic dust.
 What would be special?
 If aliens showed up, and he's often said he hopes aliens exist, would they be special?
 If they are, why aren't we?
 And if they aren't, is nothing special?

 But, Tyson is also [anti-philosophy](https://scientiasalon.wordpress.com/2014/05/12/neil-degrasse-tyson-and-the-value-of-philosophy/), seemingly from a mistaken, utilitarianist perspective.
-He simply thinks it's a waste of time because is doesn't "advance" science.
+He simply thinks it's a waste of time because it doesn't "advance" science.
 But, he's always seemed to be a backward, Victorian-era thinker to me; less scientist and more cataloger and collector.
 He doesn't need to think about what he is doing because it's just work.
 That Philosophy doesn't get through Science's to-do list is its chief failing to him.

 But the philosopher might quip that Philosophy doesn't score touchdowns either.
 I think that might be lost on Tyson, but who better than a philosopher to think about what "special" or "advance" means, their relationship to what we are doing, and what we should do about it?